apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 cluster.
 In particular, you should make sure that you have sufficient worker capacity (configured using the `druid.worker.capacity` property) to handle the configuration in the supervisor spec.
-Note that worker capacity is shared across all types of indexing tasks, so you should plan your worker capacity to handle your total indexing load (e.g. batch processing, realtime tasks, merging tasks, etc.).
+Note that worker capacity is shared across all types of indexing tasks, so you should plan your worker capacity to handle your total indexing load (e.g. batch processing, streaming tasks, merging tasks, etc.).
 If your workers run out of capacity, Kinesis indexing tasks will queue and wait for the next available worker.
 This may cause queries to return partial results but will not result in data loss (assuming the tasks run before Kinesis purges those sequence numbers).